deven-org/telemetry-functions/doc/METRICS.md

   trigger_event_signature: string;

   /** The ID of the collected metric, as defined by the function */
-  metricsSignature: string;
+  metric_signature: string;

   /** The status of the metric collection, depending on the success of all related API calls */
   status: "success" | "networkError";

   /** The collected data for this metric, see following sections */
-  output: Output; // different for each metricsSignature };
+  output: Output; // different for each metric_signature };
 ```